• Skip to main content

 Police & Prosecution

-If you enter a neighbours garden without permission you might get prosecuted by the police for trespassing or criminal damage.
 The police will ask you to explain why you are there.
-If you have caused damage then be prepared to answer for this!
+If you have caused damage then be prepared to answer for this.

 Legal Reasons To Enter Your Neighbours Garden?